SubhaniSk7/SubhaniSk7.github.io/_pages/resume.md

 Plant Disease Detection														october,2019 - November,2019
 Guide: Dr.Richa Singh, IIITD<br>
-In this research project, we analyzed the dataset of plants and we experimented on various CNN based models like AlexNet, ResNet etc. and developed a Multi-Tasking deep learning model to detect the specific disease and compared our results with then state-of-the-art models.
+<p align="justify">In this research project, we analyzed the dataset of plants and we experimented on various CNN based models like AlexNet, ResNet etc. and developed a Multi-Tasking deep learning model to detect the specific disease and compared our results with then state-of-the-art models.
-Dataset: PlalntVillage image dataset (PlantVillage.org). |
+Dataset: PlalntVillage image dataset (PlantVillage.org).</p>